Cleveland County DWI Court Process

 First Offense

-• License Suspension: A mandatory one-year license suspension.
+• License suspension: A first-time DUI conviction typically results in a one-year driver's license suspension.

-• Other Requirements: You may be required to complete substance abuse assessment and treatment, community service, and/or install an Ignition Interlock Device (IID) on your vehicle.
+• Other requirements: You may also be required to complete a substance abuse assessment, attend alcohol education classes, perform community service, and potentially install an Ignition Interlock Device (IID) in your vehicle.

 Second Offense